4kbt/NewtonianEotWashToolkit/README.md

 ax.set_zlim([-20, 20])
 ```

+We have also implemented some shapes with grid-spacing and masses weighted
+according to a Gauss-Legendre quadrature.
+We retain the functionality of simple
+translations and rotations while potentially improving convergence rates.

 However, the second portion of this package
 includes the implementation of a multipole analysis for the same calculations.